 There are twelve eggs hidden in your yard!

 when you find one empty…

 Kids (as well as adults) enjoy Easter candy!
 Use M&Ms and Jelly Beans to share the sweet Good News of Easter!

 Use a bag of M&Ms and this M&M Easter Poem by Bethany Tapp through Ministry-to-Children to share the Easter Story!

 Place at least one jelly bean of each color in a small bag; tie with a ribbon and add this Jelly Bean Prayer printable to spread the Good News of Jesus Christ!

-Find super cute Jelly Bean Prayer templates & crafts at Church House Collection!
+Find other super cute Jelly Bean Prayer templates & crafts at Church House Collection too!
 They offer free printable coloring sheets, bracelets, bookmarks and more for the Jelly Bean Prayer!

 Follow our Pinterest Page for more ideas!